 The project aims at strengthening the capacities and standards of European organization working in the humanitarian field with previous experience in volunteers management, supporting them in the certification path to became sending organization in the EU Aid Volunteers initiative.

 AIDCSO informs and engages 51 European organizations of 26 member states in EU Aid Volunteer Initiative actions realizing e-learning courses, webinars and toolkits.
 It supports 15 organizations reaching the volunteers management standards required by the EUAV initiative, in order of obtaining the certification needed to become a sending organization.
-The project establishes 6 National Focal Points to disseminate the initiative, sharing knowledge and good practices.
-GVC will be Italian Focal Point.
-The project will last until October 2017.
+The project was concluded in October 2017 with the establishment of 6 National Focal Points: for Italy, GVC is in charge of this function.